enkidevs/curriculum/sql/dql/aggregate-queries/sum-clause.md

 The `SUM` clause comes in handy when we need to perform numerical addition.

-Below we will see some examples based on a hypothetical database containing important information on pokemon.
-First, we will extract a limited number of entries[1]:
+Below we'll see some examples based on a hypothetical database containing important information on pokemon.
+First, we'll extract a limited number of entries[1]:

 ```
 -- table called `experience_table`